davegutz/myStateOfCharge/SOC_Particle/README.md

     27. 'SoC' shall be current charge 'q' at the instant temperature divided by rated capacity at rated temperature.
     28. The monitor logic must detect and be benign that the DC-DC charger has come on setting Vb while the BMS in the battery has shutoff current.
 This is to prevent falsely declaring saturation from DC-DC charger on.
     29. Only Battleborn will be implemented at first but structure will support other suppliers.
 For now, recompilation is needed to run another supplier and #define switches between them.
     30. The nominal unit of configuration shall be a 12 v battery with a characteristic(soc) and rated Ah capacity.
 Use with multiple batteries shall include running an arbitrary number of batteries in parallel and then series (nPnS).
-The configuration shall be in local_config.h and in retained.h.
+The configuration shall be in constants.h (.e.g. #include soc0p) and in retained.h.
 This is called the 'chemistry' of the configuration.
     31. The configuration shall be fully adjustable on the fly using Talk.
 If somebody has Battleborn or a LION they will not need to ever recompile and reflash a Particle device.
     32. Maximize system availability in presence of loss of sensor signals.
 Soft or hard resets cause signal fault detection and selection to reset.
 Flash display to communicate signal status: every fourth update of screen indicates a minor fault.
 Every other update is major fault where action needed.
 Print signal faults in the 'Q' talk.
 Add ability to mask faults to a retained parameter rp.
     33. No battery cyclic life logic is needed for LiFeP04 applications.